Frequently Asked Questions

 What does “Trousseau” mean?

-Trousseau is a French word, meaning the all encompassing word for the accessories, undergarments, and other pieces worn by a bride on her wedding day.
+Trousseau is a French word, describing the all encompassing word for the accessories, undergarments, and other pieces worn by a bride on her wedding day.
 Garters, veil or other millinery, corsetry and underwear (practical or wedding night) all count as part of your trousseau, and most of that can be made by me and incorporated with your design.
 I have an exclusive milliner who is available to come in to your fittings if you would like something made up for you especially, designed to compliment your gown.

 Are you available after hours and on weekends?